 Visa issues are not something families in the U.S. normally think about when deciding whether to host an international high school exchange student.
 It may not be something students’ parents give much thought to, either, as they may be more concerned with where their child will end up living and what kind of school will they attend.
 It’s actually quite relevant to families on both ends of the exchange process.
 Host families in the U.S. should learn that the difference in visas will affect expectations of them as a host family as well as their experience in cultural exchange; the student’s family needs to know that the difference in visas will affect the nature of their child’s living experience as well as where their child will live and go to school.
 The visa a student travels on is likely to result in very different answers to these questions.
 So what is the difference between the J-1 visa and the F-1 visa?

 J-1 visas are the more common way to participate in a high-school exchange program.
 Students must be between the ages of 15 and 18 when the program begins.
 The J-1 visa exchange program is regulated and overseen by the U.S. Department of State.
-Students must go through an approved exchange organization (for a list of organizations, see the this list at the website of the Council on Standards for International Educational Travel); in other words, a student cannot just submit an application to the government for a J-1 visa and go live with a relative or friend for a year.
+Students must go through an approved exchange organization (for a list of organizations, see the Council on Standards for International Educational Travel); in other words, a student cannot just submit an application to the government for a J-1 visa and go live with a relative or friend for a year.
 Indeed, under the J-1 visa program students may not live with a relative at all.
 The student pays the organization a fee for its placement and oversight services.
 J-1 students generally (but not always) attend public high schools and do not pay tuition unless they do attend a private high school.
 A student may study on a J-1 visa for up to one year.

 Students do not choose their school under J-1 programs; they attend whichever high school any children in their host family do or would attend.
 Most of the time J-1 students do not choose their host family; if a student does have a particular family he or she would like to live with (e.g., a friend of the family), the student and the host family must still comply with all relevant selection criteria (and there must also be an opening at the local school).